MicroFocus/octane-gitlab-service/README.md

 1. Go to `Spaces`>`Devops`>`Test Runners`
 2. Create a new Test Runner with a name of your choosing
 3. Select the GitLab Integration CI Server
-4. For the Job select the one that contains the Test Runner created on GitLab
+4. For the job, select the one that contains the Test Runner created on GitLab

-The Job dropdown will only contain jobs that have the `testsToRun` variable configured (that is how ALM Octane knows that the pipeline represents a Test Runner).
+The job dropdown will only contain jobs that have the `testsToRun` variable configured (that is how ALM Octane knows that the pipeline represents a Test Runner).

 ### How to run Automated Tests using a Test Runner in ALM Octane

-1. Run a pipeline job which runs all the tests in order to inject them in ALM Octane as Automated Tests.
+1. Run a pipeline job that runs all the tests in order to inject them in ALM Octane as Automated Tests.
-2. Create a Test Suite which includes the tests that you want to run.
+2. Create a Test Suite that includes the tests that you want to run.
-3. Inside the Test Suite assign the Test Runner (Test Runner field) to the tests.
+3. Inside the Test Suite assign the Test Runner field to the tests.
 5. Plan the Test Suite.
-6. Go to the planned Suite Run, select the desired Tests and hit the `Run` button.
+6. Go to the planned Suite Run, select the desired Tests, and hit the `Run` button.
 7. The Test Runner will run the selected tests.

 As the Test Runner executes a pipeline on the GitLab side, a job entity will also be created in ALM Octane which can be viewed in the Pipeline Section.